danielrriggs/danielrriggs.github.io/content/Dvesha.md

 ---
 aliases:
   - dvesha
+  - Dwesha
+  - dwesha
 ---
+Alias: Dwesha.

-Means "repulsion".
+Means "**repulsion**".
 The experience of repulsion or dislike.
 Strong dislikes or avoidance.

 Hatred and judgment.